The Pink Panther Parent Guide

 Still, the director manages to combine a smart script and good pacing.
 Believing he is hired for his abilities, Clouseau faces a devastating setback when the truth behind the Chief Inspector’s motives is revealed.
 Yet the disheartened detective doesn’t commiserate for long.
 Disclosing his real degree of competence, he and his subordinates bring the case of The Pink Panther diamond to a close with perfect timing.

 Theatrical release February 9, 2006.
 Updated February 13, 2012

-Why is The Pink Panther is rated PG for occasional crude and suggestive humor and language.
+Why is The Pink Panther rated PG?
+The Pink Panther is rated PG by the MPAA for occasional crude and suggestive humor and language.